 log (Optional) Specifies that the device generates an informational logging message about each packet that matches the rule.
 The message includes the following information:

-Protocol
+• Protocol

 Source and destination addresses

-Source and destination port numbers, if applicable
+• Source and destination port numbers, if applicable

 precedence precedence (Optional) Specifies that the rule matches only packets that have an IP Precedence field with the value specified by the precedence argument.
 The precedence argument can be a number or a keyword as follows:

 • 0-7-Decimal equivalent of the 3 bits of the IP Precedence field.
 For example, if you specify 3, the rule matches only packets that have the following bits in the DSCP field: 011.

 • critical-Precedence 5 (101)

-• flash-Precedence 3 (011)
+• flash -Precedence 3 (011)

 • flash-override-Precedence 4 (100)

 • immediate-Precedence 2 (010)

 • internet-Precedence 6 (110)

 • network -Precedence 7 (111)

-• priority -Precedence 1 (001)
+• priority-Precedence 1 (001)

 • routine-Precedence 0 (000)

+Command Default A newly created IPv4 ACL contains no rules.

-If you do not specify a sequence number, the device assigns to the rule a sequence number that is 10 greater than the last rule in the ACL.
+If you do not specify a so greater than the last rule equence number, the device assigns to the rule a sequence number that is 10 in the ACL.

+Command Modes IPv4 ACL configuration mode

+Command History Release Modification

+6.0(2)N1(1) This command was introduced.

-When the switch applies an IPv4 ACL to a packet, it evaluates the packet with every rule in the ACL.
-The switch enforces the first rule whose conditions are satisfied by the packet.
-When the conditions of more than one rule are satisfied, the switch enforces the rule with the lowest sequence number.
+Usage Guidelines The switch enforces the an IPv4 ACL to a packet, it evaluates the packet with every rule in the ACL. first rule whose conditions are satisfied by the packet.
+When the conditions of atisfied, the switch enforces the rule with the lowest sequence number.

+Source and Destination